hindman/optopus/README.md

 sp3.add_argument('path', **argconf['path'])
 ```

-Once again, the comparison with Optopus is striking.
+Once again, the comparison with Argle is striking.
 Even with subcommands, the
-Optopus configuration remains intuitive and compact (60% the size of argparse).
+Argle configuration remains intuitive and compact (60% the size of argparse).
 The user does have to learn a few additional syntax rules (the double-colon as
 a section marker, and the syntax for positional usage variants like
 `<task=grep>`), but the API burden remains low.
 A Python programmer unfamiliar